Fireplace Damper Repair

-Fireplace throat dampers (frequent among masonry chimneys) are commonly made of cast iron due to its tolerance of high temperatures.
+Fireplace throat dampers (frequent among masonry chimneys) are commonly made of cast iron due to its high temperatures tolerance.

 Vestal is one of the types of fireplace dampers most commonly used in our local Kansas City area.
 These are the (fishbone) “poker” types of chimney damper handle (the control).
 The most common problem encountered by homeowners of flue dampers is difficulties arising from coming out of their track.
 The fireplace throat dampers design only works if the plate stays in its open hinge slot.
 It does this only with gravity to keep it there.

-In the event the damper is operated incorrectly, it will jump out of its hinge, often resulting in a cold fireplace.
-Once this happens, the casual user is often poorly equipped to return it to the correct position, and may require assistance from a chimney professional.
+If the damper is operated incorrectly, it will jump out of its hinge, often resulting in a cold fireplace.
+Once this happens, the casual user is often poorly equipped to return it to the correct position and may require assistance from a chimney professional.